Bunun language: Overview

 Bunun is a verb-initial language and has an Austronesian alignment system or focus system.
 This means that Bunun clauses do not have a nominative–accusative or absolutive–ergative alignment, but that arguments of a clause are ordered according to which participant in the event described by the verb is 'in focus'.
-In Bunun, four distinct roles can be in focus:
+In Bunun, three distinct roles can be in focus: